yurist/mqgobuild-container/README.md

 In order to use:

 - Download IBM MQ for Linux and put the file in `./mqdocker`.
-Adjust `./mqdocker/Dockerfile` if necessary to reflect correct file name instead of `mqadv_dev921_linux_x86-64.tar.gz` if different.
-- Download golang for Linux, put the file in `./mqgo`, adjust Dockerfile there to use the correct file name instead of `go1.14.13.linux-amd64.tar.gz` if needed.
+- Download golang for Linux, put the file in `./mqgo`.
-- Run:
+- Run, adjusting the archive names for the downloaded MQ and go archives if necessary:

 ```
-docker build -t mq-docker ./mqdocker
+docker build --build-arg MQ_ARCHIVE=mqadv_dev921_linux_x86-64.tar.gz -t mq-docker ./mqdocker
-docker build -t mqgo ./mqgo
+docker build --build-arg GO_ARCHIVE=go1.14.13.linux-amd64.tar.gz -t mqgo ./mqgo
 ```

 - To use mqgo container for the build, just run it: